pelayoarbues/quartz/content/notes/literature-notes/Articles/Data as a Product vs Data Products. What Are the Differences.md

 ---
 author: [[Xavier Gumara Rigol]]
-title: ''Data as a Product vs Data Products.
-What Are the Differences?''
+title: "Data as a Product vs Data Products.
+What Are the Differences?"
 tags:
 - articles
 - literature-note